-A wedge is among the most important clubs in a player’s arsenal.
+A sand wedge is among the most important clubs in a player’s arsenal.
+Choosing the best sand wedge is crucial in lowering your strokes.
 Thanks to its unique shape and heft, a wedge is typically used for making difficult shots from rough terrains or sand traps.
 Aside from providing the required loft, the right wedge helps generate sufficient backspin that keeps the ball in one place once it has landed.

 Experts realize that a balanced set of golf clubs contains an optimal combination of pitching, sand, lob, pitching and gap wedges designed to meet the golf player’s need.
-However, if you are in search of a tool that will help the ball escape the green side bunkers, it is essential you invest in a quality sand wedge.
+However, if you are in search of a tool that will help the ball escape the green side bunkers, it is essential you invest in the best sand wedge.

 *Notice: On mobile devices, scroll right to see entire table